 Variable reinforcement

 The most powerful technique in the playbook.
 Each time you open the app, you don't know what you'll find — maybe a great post, maybe nothing, maybe a notification you've been waiting for.
 That uncertainty is what keeps you coming back.
-Slot machines work the same way, and they were designed by behavioral psychologists for exactly this effect.
+Slot machines work the same way, designed around variable-ratio reinforcement schedules — what B.F.
+Skinner identified as the most resistant to extinction.

 Social validation